20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Use systems that show missed doses
+• Use systems that highlight missed or overdue doses

-Have clear handovers between shifts
+• Ensure clear handovers between shifts

 8. Allergy Error